How to add speaker notes

 View and edit speaker notes while presenting

-Click on the Play button in the top right-hand corner.
+Click on the Present button in the top right-hand corner.

 Once you’re done typing your notes, the changes will be automatically saved and you can immediately move on to the next slide.
 If you duplicate a slide, your notes will not be moved over to the duplicated slide.

 You can also edit speaker notes directly from the speaker view.
 Click on the Edit button to change the content of your speaker notes.
 Once you're done editing, click Done to save the changes.